 We recently wrote a series of blog posts about the startup boom and changing face of VC in Stockholm and the Nordics.
 But who are actually the players investing in the Nordic tech boom?
 Venture Capital firms, investment companies, incubators, angel networks, corporate venture and government agencies.
 It’s a diverse ecosystem.
-Our team made some research, and here’s the Nordic 100 Tech Investor list (now actually updated to almost 120 companies, funds and organizations – thanks for your input).
+Our team made some research, and here’s the Nordic 100 Tech Investor list (now updated* to some 120 companies, funds and organizations – thanks for your input). *Most recent update September 2014.

 Accel is one of the original, leading Silicon Valley VCs, founded in 1983 and covering the Nordic market from their London offices.
 Accel just raised an additional $1,5 billion.